phil-m-kopp/phil-m-kopp.github.io/docs/about.md

 ===+ "💼 Professional"

-    > I'm a **wholistic QA-Manager** with backgrounds as **Knowledge Management & Agile Coach** as well as **Full Stack Tech Lead & Cloud Architecture** and in **E-Com / Payment, Mobility and Games Development**.
+    > I'm a **wholistic QA-Manager** with backgrounds as **Certified Agile & Knowledge Management Coach** as well as **Full Stack Tech Lead & Cloud Architecture** and in **E-Com / Payment, Mobility and Games Development**.
 With **Structure, Ownership, transparent Democratic Leadership and Continuous Improvement** as driving values, I aim to tackle cross-cutting issues for **lasting Impact** at my client's companies proactively.

     [:fontawesome-brands-linkedin: LinkedIn](https://www.linkedin.com/in/philipp-kopp-5b23a912a/)